Single keyword ad groups aka SKAGs are one of the top weapons you’ve been looking for to crush your Google Ads competition. 🚀

 Then even if someone searches for something like “yellow sports cars with 2 doors” your ads will be triggered as you have the phrase and broad match modified match types in your ad group.

 Learn more about different match types and how they work here.
 And if you see people searching for this phrase repeatedly (from your Search Terms Report) you can add it as a keyword in a new single keyword ad group.

-So instead of creating ad groups and ads for all possible colours and number-of-doors combinations you only need to create them for the ones that are already proven to be searched for.
+So instead of creating ad groups and ads for all possible colors and number-of-doors combinations you only need to create them for the ones that are already proven to be searched for.

 My personal strong guess is that no-one is searching for something like “brown sports car with 6 doors”.
 But you can never know until you see your Search Terms report.